Journey Genetic Testing 1-855-362-5224 Confidential Online Ordering 24/7

 Yes!
 We work with over 3,500+ approved DNA collectors, and will set an appointment for each person testing at the location nearest them.
 Appointments can be on different days and times as well.

-How Long Does It Take To Get Results?
+How Long Does It Take To Send Results To My Tribe?

 Once all DNA samples being tested are in our lab, we will have notarized results for you to deliver to the tribe in 1-2 business days.